farnswj1/PokemonAPI/README.md

 To create a staff user, run ```docker exec -it backend python manage.py createsuperuser``` and fill out the fields in the prompt.

-## Issues
-While this project is intended to be used as an API, it can be used to visually see the data using Django Rest Framework's templates.
-However, there are several issues with this:
-  1. The static files are currently not being served.
-  2. The URLs in the Django Rest Framework pages may not work.